ace-design/JustificationDiagram/README.md

 During the Continuous integration, please add to a file named 'realization.txt' the supports, domains and rationale that have been validated.

-For this purpose, in '.github\workflows\maven.yml' add this after the Build and Test of your project and before the generation of diagramm :
+For this purpose, in '.github\workflows\maven.yml' add this after the Build and Test of your project and before the generation of diagrams :

 ```
 - name: Realization